Secretary Napolitano Announces “If You See Something, Say Something™” Campaign Partnership with Indianapolis 500

 In the coming months, DHS will continue to expand the “If You See Something, Say Something ™” campaign nationally to help America’s business, communities and citizens remain vigilant and play an active role in keeping the country safe.

-Posted by Veterans Today on May 29 2011, With 0 Reads, Filed under 9/11, Editor, WarZone.
+Posted by GPD on May 29, 2011, With 1511 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.